wendelinism/prolog-mcp-server/README.md

 ```bash
 exec su - $USER
 ```
-then go back to the project folder and.
+then go back to the project folder.
 Now you should be able to build the docker image.

 ## Installation on Windows and Mac
 Should work on windows and Mac OS as well, but not tested yet.